House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 a corded drill

 Corded drills are best known for their power.
-They are generally the drill of choice for contractors because of their dependability.
-Generally speaking, they are made to be durable and will run so long as they have access to power.
+They are the drill of choice for contractors because of their dependability.
+Generally, they are made to be durable and will run as long as they have access to power.
 Corded drills are very easy to use.
 Just plug them in, and you are ready to go.

 The outlet provides constant access to power so you don’t need to worry about running out of juice mid-job.
-The only reason that it wouldn’t work is if you don’t have any power, making them very reliable and perfect for heavy-duty use.
+With an outlet nearby, there’s no reason to use a less powerful cordless model.

 See Also: